joneshshrestha/us-healthcare-fwa-detection/draft.md

 Because labels are at the **provider** level, all claim-level and beneficiary-level information is aggregated into **47 provider-level features**, grouped as:

 - **Claim volume features (6)**: total claims, inpatient/outpatient counts, inpatient-outpatient ratio, unique beneficiaries, claims per beneficiary
 - **Financial features (7)**: total/avg reimbursements and deductibles, standard deviations, ratios, max/min
 - **Temporal features (2)**: average claim duration, average admission duration
 - **Medical code features (6)**: unique diagnosis/procedure codes, avg codes per claim, top-code ratio
 - **Physician features (5)**: unique physician counts by role + diversity ratio
 - **Demographic features (21)**: aggregated beneficiary demographics, chronic-condition burden, and percentages

-**Missing data handling** was treated as structured (for example, diagnosis and procedure code "missingness" often means "no additional codes"), and DOD is used only to compute the percent of deceased beneficiaries.
+**Missing data handling** was treated as structured (for example, diagnosis and procedure code “missingness” often means “no additional codes”), and DOD is used only to compute the percent of deceased beneficiaries.

 **Scaling:** Features are standardized with `StandardScaler`.
 Log scaling was tested for skewed financial features, but not used in final modeling.